 Where do Rattlesnakes Go When They’re Not Active?

 Rattlesnakes have dens, more appropriately termed hibernacula, where they go to escape the cold or heat.
 For rattlesnakes, these are usually accessed through gaps or cracks in rocks.
 During winter (or unusually cold nights), it’s crucial that their den is below the frost line.

 The frost line is the depth of ground below which soil, or anything else, doesn’t freeze during cold weather.
-If the snake has to endure freezing temperatures, they won’t survive.
+If the snake has to endure freezing temperatures, it won’t survive.
 So, they head into deep dens to stay alive.